turingschool/front-end-curriculum/lessons/module-1/js-2.md

 How would you use parameters and arguments to make the logged string be different each time we call the function?

-## Functions Part 2: Declarations vs Expressions
+## Part 2: Declarations vs Expressions

 ### Named Functions aka Function Declarations